2025 Solar Incentives Guide for Terrell, TX - Tax Credits & Rebates

 EcoWatch's Terrell, TX Solar Incentives FAQs

-If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Talking to the company that installed your solar system, or any local Terrell solar installer, can help you learn what incentives you can apply for.
+If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If you had your system installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Talking to the company that installed your system, or any local Terrell solar installer, can help you learn more about what incentives you can apply for.

 When does the federal solar tax credit end?